 For more information, visit denvergov.org/hampdenave.

 S Colorado Blvd is a car-oriented, state highway built for cars in the 1950s.
 It is dominated by commercial uses, but has residential neighborhoods, multi-family, and senior housing adjacent to the commercial corridor.
 There are no medians, or pedestrian refuges, and sidewalks are either missing or lacking along the 2.3 mile stretch.
-We will be conducting a SoCo Visioning at the Wellshire Event Center in Fall 2018, accompanied by a pop-up beer garden.
+On February 20, my office held a "SoCo" Visioning & Pop-up Beer Garden event at the Wellshire Event Center.
+Participants overwhelmingly love the character and identity of the neighborhoods surrounding the corridor but need improved mobility options and proper use of the land to access and support their favorite assets.

 Evans Ave from I-25 to Quebec is a mess with an overabundance of storage facilities and random development.
 It’s ugly, unfriendly and not walkable.
 At one end, the area near the Colorado Station has the potential to be remade into a community-oriented, walkable neighborhood with human-scaled businesses.
 At the other end, a reimagined K-Mart could transform the area around Monaco and Evans.
 CPD has begun the preliminary work around a “Near Southeast” neighborhood plan that will include East Evans and provide us the opportunity to develop a vision and plan for an improved East Evans Avenue.